gpancot/hp_n36-40-54l_health_led_drivers/README.md

 It's possible to provoke a kernel panic by removing the *i2c-piix4* driver while using the GPIO pins via the *gpio-sb8xx* driver.
 Don't do that.

 ### Kernel Version
-legacy GPIO works up to kernel version 6.6.x see script nn40_led.sh
+legacy GPIO works up to kernel version 6.6.x (script nn40_led.sh)